famaxth/YouTube-Parser/README.md

 # YouTube-Parser

-A python parser that helps you track the weather in the city you need.
+A python parser that will help you get the last 10 videos for your query.

 ## Installation Instructions